Raphire/Win11Debloat/README.md

 By default, this script will remove most, but not all of the pre-installed windows 10/11 applications.
 You customize which applications are removed by this script by editing the apps list found in the 'Win10Debloat.ps1' file.

 ### These apps will be deleted by default:
+- 2FE3CB00.PICSART-PHOTOSTUDIO
+- 9E2F88E3.TWITTER
+- AdobeSystemsIncorporated.AdobePhotoshopExpress
-- king.com.BubbleWitch3Saga
+- Clipchamp.Clipchamp*
-- king.com.CandyCrushSaga
+- Facebook.InstagramBeta
-- king.com.CandyCrushSodaSaga
+- HULULLC.HULUPLUS
 - Microsoft.3DBuilder
 - Microsoft.549981C3F5F10 (Cortana)
 - Microsoft.Asphalt8Airborne